LKirst/lie-esl/checklists/LK_Checklist_FilmReview.md

 - Final paragraph:

     - The final paragraph should include your recommendation(s)[^recommendation].
-You can suggest who the film would most appeal[^appeal to] to.
+You can suggest who the film would most appeal[^appealto] to.

     - Did you give reasons for your recommendations.